 - Gain work experience implementing and managing a GIS project

-If you are a non-profit organization and have a project you would like to see implemented, please submit an application.
-The deadline is Sunday Feb 8th, 2015 11pm EST. Nonprofits can check out the finalist organization proposals from 2014 for inspiration.
+If you are a nonprofit organization and have a project you would like to see implemented, please submit an application.
+The deadline is Sunday Feb 7th, 2016 11pm EST. Nonprofits can check out the finalist organization proposals from 2015 for inspiration.
 Keep in mind that students will be selecting from the finalist projects so identifying a project that is interesting and engaging is key in having your project be selected.
-If you are a student, stay tuned – applications will open Feb 27th, 2015.
+If you are a student, stay tuned – applications will open Feb 19th, 2016.

 We’d like to expand Summer of Maps and we’re looking for sponsors.
 If you are interested in sponsoring a fellow or a mentor, please be in touch.